lampepfl/progfun-wiki/SbtTutorial.md

     > _

-## Compiling your Code

-The `compile` task will compile the source code of the assignment which is located in the directory `src/main/scala`.

-    > compile
-    [info] Compiling 4 Scala sources to /Users/luc/example/target/scala-2.10.0-M5/classes...
-    [success] Total time: 2 s, completed Aug 10, 2012 10:00:26 PM
-    >

-If the source code contains errors, the error messages from the compiler will be displayed.

 ## Running the Scala Interpreter

 You can start the Scala interpreter inside sbt using the `console` task.
 The interpreter (also called REPL, for "read-eval-print loop") is useful for trying out snippets of Scala code.
 Note that the interpreter can only be started if there are no compilation errors in your code.